lukemoore66/bravia-control-gui/README.md

 - Available TVs: A dropdown for selecting BRAVIA TVs that can potentially be controlled.
 - Authentication Status: Displays if access is authenticated.
 - Pre-Shared Key: Enter the pre-shared key needed for authentication to pass.
+- Access ID: The current ID being used to access the API.
+- Refresh: Refreshes info for the currently selected TV.
 - Toggle Power: Changes the power state.
 - Current Power State: Displays the power state.
 - Inputs: A dropdown for selecting the input to be set.